MrMarsellus/dfcn-masternode-recovery-helper/README.md

 18. Open the interactive sync monitoring menu until full sync is reached.
 19. Open the interactive ProTx readiness menu to re-check chain and peer quality before `protx update_service`.
 20. Show the controller-wallet hint for `protx update_service`.
+21. If temporary recovery state is still active after the recovery workflow, an automatic restore can be scheduled for later cleanup of helper-managed addnodes and PoSe bans.

 This mode is intended for nodes that benefit from a curated peer set during recovery, and especially for nodes that were stuck on a wrong fork where pre-stop addnode checks would produce unreliable results.